khaoula789/money_laundering_detection/README.md

 As a result we found out that random forest is the best model with an accuracy of 97%

-the contibuters to this repo are: HIND MOUTALATTIF/ KHAOULA JERRARI/ HAJAR ZAINI
+The contibuters to this repo are: Hind MOUTALATTIF & Khaoula JERRARI & Hajar ZAINI

-link to the repository: https://github.com/khaoula789/money_laundering_detection
+Link to the repository: https://github.com/khaoula789/money_laundering_detection